palewire/first-web-scraper/docs/index.rst

 Python as a toolbox
 ~~~~~~~~~~~~~~~~~~~

-Lucky for us, Python already has tools filled with funcations to do pretty much anything you'd ever want to do with a programming language: everything from navigating the web to scraping and analyzing data to performing mathematical operations to building websites.
+Lucky for us, Python already has tools filled with functions to do pretty much anything you'd ever want to do with a programming language: everything from navigating the web to scraping and analyzing data to performing mathematical operations to building websites.

 Some of these are built into a toolbox that comes with the language, known as the **standard library**.
 Others have been built by members of the developer community and can be downloaded and installed from the web.